Tubbz-alt/pbg/README.md

 ##### NULL

-A `NULL` literal represents... nothing.
-It is written as `NULL`.
-If a variable is not defined, it is considered `NULL`.
+A `NULL` literal occurs only when a variable is undefined.
+So if an expression references a variable which is undefined when the expression is evaluated, then it will evaluate to `NULL` during evaluation.
+This

 ### opertions

-**pbg** supports a conservative set of essential operations.
-Every operation should be thought of as a function that accepts inputs of various types and returns a `BOOL`.
-Only two operations, `EXST` and `TYPE`, support `NULL` inputs.
+Only two operations, `EXST` and `TYPE`, support `NULL` as an input.
 All other operations will throw errors when given `NULL` as an input.
 This is done to differentiate variable existence from the truth value of the operation predicate when a variable is defined.

 ##### NOT `(!
 BOOL)`